ajamian/iphone-sms-backup/README.md

 computer.
 Connect it with a USB cable and launch a backup through iTunes.

-Even if your iPhone is set to automatically backup to iCloud, you can still choose to "Manually Backup Up" within iTunes, which will do a one-time backup to your computer, and then resume the automatic iCloud backups.
+Even if your iPhone is set to automatically backup to iCloud, you can still choose to "Manually Backup" within iTunes, which will do a one-time backup to your computer, and then resume the automatic iCloud backups.

 Each time you sync/backup your iPhone, the SMS sqlite db file is copied to